 "I see."
-He breathed.
+Beige breathed.
 "Well…let's just say you're a temporary resident.
 You're not meant to be here.
 Not yet."

 "Okay.
 What happened to me?"

-"You gave into your fear."
-He answered.
-"A fear you suppressed for quite a while."
-Beige let out sigh.
+"You gave into your fear.
+A fear you suppressed for quite a while."
+He answered, sounding impressed.
+Beige let out dismal sigh.
 "I never expected you to come here.
 You least of all."

 "You always seemed so strong.
-So full of Spirit.
+So full of spirit.
 I never expected you to let fear take hold of you.
 Let alone consume you."

-"I'm not scared of anything."
+"I'm not scared of anything!"
 Red's glow blinked.
 It made a heart pulse sound.
 "OW!
 What was that?"

 "That's what happens you lie."

 "When one comes to the abyss, the darkness consumes you based on your charge for being here.
 Example: your fear.
 You keep giving into the fear by trying to convince yourself you're not afraid.
 The more you do that, the more you slip away."

 "Blue…cornered me.
 Made me feel weak.
 But…that's…not why I cried."
 Red struggled to remember.
 She grunted and groaned.
 Memories would come, then go, then come back.
 They were running.
 But she kept drawing them back.

 "Why did you cry?"

 "People I knew…they left.
 Blue caused it.
 Blue made it so….people would disappear.
-Blue loved it when people left me."
+Blue loved it when people left me!"
 She snarled.